SwaroopChavan06/Upgrad/DSA I/Stack and Queue/stack&queue_Defination.md

 In Java, we can use the Queue interface to represent a queue.
 Several classes implement the Queue interface in the Java Collections Framework, such as LinkedList and ArrayDeque.

+The remove() and poll() methods differ only in their behavior when the queue is empty: the remove() method throws an exception, while the poll() method returns null

 Example:

 import java.util.Queue;